davetcoleman/baxter_cpp/README.md

 baxter
 ======

 Unofficial Baxter packages that add-on to the Rethink SDK.
-It is entirely written in C++ and is the location of on going development by [Dave Coleman](http://davetcoleman.com).
+It is entirely written in C++ and currently contains Gazebo simulation and pick and place MoveIt code for Baxter.

-Currently it contains Gazebo simulation and pick and place MoveIt code for Baxter.
-The stabler version is the groovy-devel branch, but more progress has been made for hydro-devel.
+The groovy-devel branch is no longer being actively developed but on going development continues in the hydro-devel branch by [Dave Coleman](http://davetcoleman.com).

 ![alt tag](https://raw.github.com/davetcoleman/baxter/hydro-devel/baxter_pick_place/resource/BaxterPickPlace.png)